Armored (film): Reception

 The film was not screened in advance to critics.
-The film received mostly negative reviews, getting a 40% rating on Rotten Tomatoes based on 55 critics surveyed.
+The film received mostly negative reviews, getting a 42% rating on Rotten Tomatoes based on 55 critics surveyed.
 The site's consensus reads: "This B-grade thriller has a good cast and director but is undone by plot holes and messy conclusion".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 A. O. Scott, in a New York Times review, wrote that the Hungarian director, Nimród Antal, "has an old-fashioned, functional style. […] He has made an unabashed B movie: basic, brutal and sometimes clumsy, but far from dumb, and not bad at all".
 The film doesn't minimize the seriousness of killing and conveys a bleak outlook on economic blight "with quiet passion and conviction", Scott wrote.
 The cinematography of Andrzej Sekuła (whose work also appears in Reservoir Dogs and Pulp Fiction) helps capture that mood, according to Scott.

 The film was accidentally released by Sony on PlayStation Network free of charge, though it was pulled after an unspecified amount of time.
 The movie was issued while it was still showing in theaters, and although the mistake was eventually spotted, it is thought to have been downloaded thousands of times before the error was fixed.